pete70/coursera-datacleansing/README.md

 #####Quick note on performance of data loading:
 The base R function read.fwf is significantly slower compare to the sqldf.
 Thus function loadObs_Slow is only included here for reference.
-Performance benchmark on Linux.
-Although these are actuals, still without platform specs these only provide idea of relative performance, which is sufficient justify the decision.
+Performance numbers were recorded on Linux x64.
+Although these are actuals, these are meant to provide idea of relative performance, which is sufficient to justify the decision.

 |Method|Time taken|Notes|
 |------|----------|-----|